tuva-health/docs/docs/getting-started/mapping-guide.md

 #### file_date
 This field is a date, corresponding to the date associated with a particular claims file and typically representing the reporting period of the claims data.

-Carriers may name files according to a specific pattern (e.g. "CarrierName_Medical_Claims_YYYYMMDD.csv").
+Carriers may name files according to a specific pattern (e.g. "CarrierName_Pharmacy_Claims_YYYYMMDD.csv").
 In these cases, the `file_date` can be retrieved from the `file_name`.
 No matter how the information is represented, including it can be helpful, especially when tracking information across different claims files over time is relevant to your use cases.